cbolt6/Hadvice/DESIGN.md

         "comments": []
     }
     ```
+-Posts are sorted by net value (upvotes - downvotes) and timestamp.
+This ensures that advice with higher engagement appears at the top, within the selected time range.
 - JSON was chosen for its human-readable format and ease of debugging during the development phase.
 It allows for rapid iteration without the overhead of setting up a database.
 - However, JSON lacks concurrency control and is not optimized for scalability.
 Transitioning to a relational database is a planned enhancement.